UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 - [x] Get detailed information about a specific class (like number of students enrolled, section times, etc.)
 - [x] Getting your current schedule.
 - [x] Ability to get detailed information for a wide range of classes.
-- [ ] Prerequisite information.

 ### ii.
 General POST Requests
 - [x] Changing grading option.
-- [ ] Enrolling in, or dropping, a class.
+- [x] Enrolling in, or dropping, a class.
 - [x] Planning, or un-planning, a class.
 - [ ] Waitlisting a class.

 ### iii.
 Miscellaneous (Low-Priority)
-- [ ] Get appointment time.
 - [x] Creating, or removing/renaming, a schedule.
 - [ ] Adding, or removing, an event from a schedule.
 - [x] Sending a confirmation email to yourself.